knmnyn/cs4248-2120/_pages/about.md

    If you'd like to audit, please send a mail to cs4248@comp.nus.edu.sg or a DM to @Min with your name and NUS LumiNUS-registered email address.

-1. _The course is stated as having a physical class for the L1 section at Lecture Theatre 15.
+1. _The course is stated as having a physical class for the L1 section.
 Is that correct?_

    Yes.
 Lecture will be on Fridays physically at <s>LT15</s> i3 Auditorium.  i3 Auditorium has a physical safe distancing limit of 50 students, so the first 50 students who take the respective poll are welcomed at the auditorium.
 We will implement the NUS Classroom Attendance System to ensure that those who wish to attend can.
 If coming to the class, please make it to the venue by 8:55 so that class can start on-time.